Skip to main content

 But who would choose something when they don’t know what they’re getting?
 A free glimpse into your educational resources could do wonders for your association’s membership numbers.

-For example, if you host an annual conference, consider opening a portion to the general public for free so they can get a taste of what you’re all about.
 Or maybe host a free training workshop.
 This helps establish your credibility and value to potential new members.
 As it turns out, free education could be the best rate of return for your organization!

-Give your prospects an inside look at your organization and leave them wanting to know more about the other benefits you offer.
+Membership drives give your prospects an inside look at your organization and leave them wanting to know more about the other benefits you offer.
 This is a non-salesy way to still put your best foot forward, but still gives you the opportunity to educate your audience.

-5. Launch a social media campaign.
+4. Launch a social media campaign.

 Do you have an active social media audience?
 Then take your membership drive online!
 Throughout your drive, take to your social accounts to remind your prospective members: